JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Jesus_Inspiration_and_Friend.md

 > Jesus is rapidly becoming a man, not a young man, but an adult.
 He has learned to bear responsibility.
 He knows how to carry on in the face of disappointment.
 He bears up bravely when his plans are thwarted and his purposes temporarily defeated.
 He has learned how to be fair and just, even in the face of injustice.
 He is learning how to adjust his ideals of spiritual living to the practical demands of earthly existence.
 He is learning how to plan for a higher and distant goal of idealism while he toils earnestly for the attainment of a nearer and immediate goal of necessity.
 >
 > He is steadily acquiring the art of adjusting his aspirations to the commonplace demands of the human occasion.
 He has very nearly mastered the technique of utilizing the energy of spiritual drive to turn the mechanism of material achievement.
 He is slowly learning how to live the heavenly life while he continues on with earthly existence.
 More and more he depends upon the ultimate guidance of his heavenly Father while he assumes the fatherly role of guiding and directing the children of his earth family.
-He is becoming experienced in the skilful wresting of victory from the very jaws of defeat; he is learning how to transform the difficulties of time into the triumphs of eternity. ([UB 127:6.12](/en/The_Urantia_Book/127#p6_12))
+He is becoming experienced in the skilful wresting of victory from the very jaws of defeat; he is learning how to transform the difficulties of time into the triumphs of eternity. (<a id="a65_694"></a>[UB 127:6.12](/en/The_Urantia_Book/127#p6_12))

 And throughout the remainder of his life his experiences included: